 By car: Take a scenic drive through Royal National Park, the second oldest national park in the world.

-Shuttle bus: There is a shuttle bus service that operates in the Royal National Park and offers transfers to popular walking tracks and locations within the park including Wattamolla and Garie Beach.
+Shuttle bus: There is a shuttle bus service that operates in the Royal National Park and offers transfers to popular locations such as Wattamolla and Garie Beach.
 Pick-up spots include Audley, Bundeena Wharf and Otford Train Station.